 What is Respiration?

-The general diagram of this process is as shown below-
+The general diagram of the respiration process is as shown below:

 Types of Respiration

 Respiration is of two types, aerobic respiration, and anaerobic respiration.

 Aerobic Respiration: It is the process of cellular respiration that takes place in the presence of oxygen gas to produce energy from food.
 This type of respiration is common in most of the plants and animals, birds, humans, and other mammals.
 In this process, water and carbon dioxide are produced as end products.

 Anaerobic Respiration: It is a process which takes place in the absence of oxygen gas.
 In this process, the energy is obtained by the breakdown of glucose in the absence of oxygen.
 One of the best examples of anaerobic respiration is the process of fermentation in yeast.